 The declaration on corporate management required by Section 315d in combination with Section 289f of the German Commercial Code (HGB) is included in the corporate governance report.
 This declaration, which does not form part of the combined management report, is also available online.
 It contains the Executive and Supervisory Boards’ work procedures, the declaration of conformity pursuant to Section 161 of the German Stock Corporation Act (AktG), and information on key corporate management practices.
 It also includes: targets for the proportion of women on the Supervisory Board and Executive Board, and in the two levels of management below the Executive Board, as well as deadlines for implementation; statutory minimum quotas to be observed when filling Supervisory Board positions; and information on the company’s diversity strategy.

 The non-financial statement that is to be submitted in accordance with Sections 315b and 315c, and 289b and 289c of the German Commercial Code (HGB) is included in the annual report in the form of a non-financial report for the Group and does not form part of the combined management report.
-It is also available on the internet, in the online Annual Report for 2019.
+It is also available on the internet, in the online Annual Report for 2020.
 In addition, it is published in Germany’s Federal Gazette.
 This non-financial report includes a description of the Group’s business model and details of environmental concerns, social issues and personnel matters, as well as information on respect for human rights, and on combating corruption and bribery.
-The non-financial Group report was reviewed by the auditors of the consolidated financial statements.

 Executive Board and Supervisory Board Compensation